xibe/docs/README.md

 ## Feedback 🙋‍♂️🙋‍♀️

-We'd love to hear your thoughts and hear about your experiments, so come and say hi on [Matrix](https://matrix.to/#/#docs-official:matrix.org).
+We'd love to hear your thoughts, and hear about your experiments, so come and say hi on [Matrix](https://matrix.to/#/#docs-official:matrix.org).

 ## Roadmap